cornelldbgroup/skinnerdb/README.md

 SkinnerMT includes parameters for specific benchmarks and data sets.
 Those parameters are set to some default values.
 You can find these parameters in config.sdb under the database directory.
 The configuration file includes:
 <ol>
 <li>THREADS: number of available threads for SkinnerMT.
-In default, it is the number of available processors in the running machine</li>
+By default, it is the number of available processors in the running machine</li>
 <li>NR_WARMUP: number of warm-up runs before the actual run</li>
 <li>NR_EXECUTORS: number of executors for task parallel</li>
 <li>NR_BATCHES: number of batches for task parallel</li>